Do the children actually go outside in all weather? When is it too hot or too cold?

 We typically start the school year the first Tuesday after Labor Day and follow Fairfax County Public Schools for our ending week, as well as holidays and breaks.
 Our teacher work days and parent teacher conference days may not always line up, but we give plenty of advance notice for planning.

 Our teachers post daily journals on our password-protected site.
 These illustrate the group’s experiences, projects, processes, and adventures.
 Teachers are also taking pictures and videos to post on our password-protected Smugmug site.
 This makes learning visible for the children and helps their overall process of self reflection.
 We strongly recommend that children and parents review these daily to help keep the home-school connection strong.
-This also helps to while offer time to reflect and reinforce what is happening in their environment.
+This also helps children to reflect upon and reinforce what they are learning.

 How much are parents involved on school projects and events?

 Our school depends on substantial, heartfelt family involvement to keep our school going.
-Parents are required to complete 40 work hours during the 10-month school year.
-We offer a range of opportunities to complete these hours through community workdays, administrative tasks, research, and other projects.
+Parents are required to complete 30 work hours during the 10-month school year.
+We offer a range of opportunities to complete these hours through community workdays, administrative tasks, committee work, and other projects.
 We like to match tasks with parents who have the skills and their interests.
 We also feel that it is important for the children to see the community work, play, and create together.

 What kind of training and credentialing does the staff have?

 Our staff undergo a rigorous hiring process to ensure their dedication to meeting the developmental and emotional needs of children.
-As per our licensing requirements from the Commonwealth of Virginia Department of Social Services for child day centers, our teachers receive at minimum 16 hours of continuing education study credits per school year.
+As per our licensing requirements from the Commonwealth of Virginia Department of Social Services for child day centers, our teachers receive at minimum 16 hours of continuing education credits per school year.
 We provide in-house training as well as outside courses on topics that are key to our school and programs.
-We cater our education courses towards what our staff needs to be better informed, inspired, and influenced.
-At a minimum, this includes First Aid and CPR credentialing, PMAT, Daily Health Observation training, and mandated reporter in recognizing and reporting suspected cases in abuse and neglect.
+We cater our education courses toward what our staff needs to be better informed, inspired, and influenced on top of state required training in First Aid and CPR, MAT, Daily Health Observation, and mandated reporter training in recognizing and reporting suspected cases of abuse and neglect.

 What about staff training in case of emergencies?

-All staff members are certified in CPR/First aid as well as PMAT (Medication Administration) so that we are able to provide emergency care and administer medications if needed.
+All staff members are certified in CPR/First aid as well as MAT (Medication Administration) so that we are able to provide emergency care and administer medications if needed.